etcd-io/etcd/Documentation/design/standbys.md

 ## Future Attack Plans

-1. Based on heartbeat miss and promotion delay, standby could adjust its next check time.
+1. Based on heartbeat miss and remove delay, standby could adjust its next check time.

 2. Preregister the promotion target when heartbeat miss happens.